cityofaustin/odd/_jobs/positions/__QA-testing-engineer.md

 ---

 ## Overview
-We are looking for an experienced, skilled and passionate QA Testing & Automation professional who will help streamline our QA process for current and future projects ensuring timely and frequent release schedules without compromising on quality and accessibility for Austin residents.
+We are looking for an experienced, skilled, and passionate QA Testing & Automation professional to help streamline our QA process for current and future projects.
+The person in this role will ensure timely and frequent release schedules without compromising on quality and accessibility for Austin residents.

 This pivotal position has the potential to leverage impact inside our organization and across the city services.
 The candidate will be instrumental in shaping the future of digital, accessible, and equitable city services.
 We're looking for someone passionate, creative, resourceful, civic-minded and impact-driven.
 This may involve a wide range of activities, from helping solidify existing QA, testing, and release protocols to helping write or review unit tests and set up cross-browser testing.